 But here’s the deal.
 Because you want to control what cannot be controlled, you’re always stressed out.
 And because the towing business is a highly reactive business, you’re conditioned to act or respond to whatever you’re presented with at the moment.
 And you’ve become a honed decision-making machine.
 And every decision you make aimed at maintaining control takes energy.

 Here’s the problem with all that.
 With all the demands on your time, you now have little energy to work on the things that used to get you excited about your business.
 So much so that you probably don’t even remember what those things are anymore.

 So I ask you, are you more excited when you’re gaining ground and moving forward or when you’re attempting to control everything out of fear of loss?
 It’s like the old question, are you running your business, or are you letting your business run you?
 Into the ground?

 As I said, I was there too.
 My desire for control made me do things I shouldn’t have done…and it caused me to be miserable.
 And it wasn’t until I realized that I was happiest when I was moving forward that I decided to look around for another way.

 There’s no way on earth you can control others, which means you can’t make your drivers show up.
 But you can…compensate them properly and reward them when they do well.

 And although you can’t curtail the competition…You can work on providing better quality service.
-You can decide to work for a better class of customer.
+You can decide to work for a better class of customers.
 And you can market your business in a manner that renders your competition irrelevant.

-The idea of control is very seductive but it’s a lie.
+The idea of control is very seductive, but it’s a lie.
 It’s better to strive for specific benchmarks you can work on rather than some ideal like control.
-In another post I spoke of managing chaos.
+In another post, I spoke of managing chaos.
 And that’s what I do now rather than trying to control everything…I just manage the chaos.